-AREA: ACADEMIC AFFAIRS
+ACADEMIC AFFAIRS

-To offer instructional programs and services which are characterized by innovation and excellence.
+To offer instructional programs, services, and facilities which are characterized by innovation and excellence.
 Committed to learner-centered programs, Academic Affairs promotes life-long learning, diversity, critical thinking competencies and mastery of knowledge and basic communication, computational and human interaction skills.
-Committed to the short and long-term success of Harper College students, our instructional programs and academic support services strive for outstanding performance in the following academic program areas:
+Committed to the short and long-term success of Harper College students, our instructional programs, facilities and academic support services strive for outstanding performance in the following academic program areas:

 - College transfer and baccalaureate education

 - Career and workforce training

 - Professional and community continuing education

 - Developmental and adult education

-- Support services
+- Academic support services